 Effective June 15, 2013, we began sponsoring a nonqualified deferred compensation plan which allows certain highly-compensated employees to make voluntary deferrals of up to 80% of their base salary and incentive bonuses.
 The plan is designed to work in conjunction with the 401(k) plan and provides for a total combined employer match of up to 6% of an employee's eligible earnings, up to the IRS annual 401(k) contribution limitations.
-Employee deferrals and employer matching contributions under the plan began in the third quarter of 2013 and were not material for the three months ended March 31, 2014.
+Employee deferrals and employer matching contributions under the plan began in the third quarter of 2013.
+Matching contributions were not material for the three and six months ended June 30, 2014.
+As of June 30, 2014 and December 31, 2013, we recorded a liability of \$2,857 and \$1,097 associated with our nonqualified deferred compensation plan.
+We invest employee deferrals and employer matching contributions in mutual fund investments.
+These investments, which are recorded at the same value as the liability, are classified as trading securities and are included in marketable securities in our condensed consolidated balance sheet.